1. Background #

 To monitor microservice thread usage in Linux:

-- Use psfor one-time snapshots
+psfor one-time snapshots - Use

-- Use /procfor detailed process information
+/procfor detailed process information - Use

-- Use watchortopfor real-time monitoring
+watchortopfor real-time monitoring

 This helps identify thread overuse issues in microservices and ensures better resource management on your servers.